Hiking in El Chalten: Everything You Need to Know

 • Patagonia Hostel | This cozy mountain hostel is one of the highest rated hostels in El Chalten.
 It houses a library, restaurant, and bar and both private rooms or shared dorms.
 Check rates & availability.

+I had more needs than normal to make sure our trip with a little one would be easy.
 I was looking for two bedrooms, a crib, a living space and kitchen, and a bathtub for the baby and to handwash any laundry (and cloth diapers, but that’s a whole other article).

 Cabañas El Puesto Sur was the only place that met all of those requirements.
 I really liked it.
 The cabins were simple but comfortable, and I loved enjoying the view of Fitz Roy from our living room with my morning coffee or end-of-the-day wine.